veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ## Multitrack Streaming via Enhanced RTMP

-Enhanced RTMP has introduced support for multitrack streaming, offering increased flexibility in audio and video streaming through the use of a track index (a.k.a., **trackId**).
-This feature allows for the serialization of multiple tracks over a single RTMP connection and stream channel. \
+E-RTMP has introduced support for multitrack streaming, offering increased flexibility in audio and video streaming through the use of a track index (a.k.a., **trackId**).
+This feature allows for the serialization of multiple tracks over a single [[RTMP](#rtmp)] connection and stream channel. \
 &nbsp; \
 It's important to note that multitrack support is designed to augment, not replace, the option of using multiple streams for streaming.
 While both multiple streams and multitrack can potentially address the same use cases, the choice between them will depend on the specific capabilities of your RTMP implementation and requirements.
 In certain cases, multitrack may not be the most efficient option.